DiamondGotCat/Spaudio/README.md

 ### Stereo mode

-It gives you the experience of having a privileged seat in front of a high-quality TV, but only if it supports stereo.
+It gives you the experience of having a privileged seat in front of a high-quality TV, but the audio files must be stereo compatible.

 ## Getting Started